-When talk focuses on childhood obesity in the US, words like “critical” and “epidemic” have become common.
+When talk focuses on childhood obesity in the US, words like “critical” and “epidemic” are often used.
 The tried-and-true prescription of more exercise and better nutrition still holds true, but overweight children face unique challenges when it comes to weight loss.

 The statistics are disturbing.
 Not only are the overall obesity rates increasing, the heaviest kids are heavier than they were thirty years ago.
 Why is this happening?
 Experts who have studied childhood obesity attribute it to a change in lifestyle.
 The active lifestyle of the past—walking to school, playing outside, and engaging in after-school activities—has been replaced by a sedentary lifestyle of watching TV, playing video games, and using electronic devices like phones, computers, and tablets.
 Eating habits have changed noticeably, with convenience foods that are higher in fat and calories replacing fruits and vegetables.

 The consequences of obesity are significant.
 A child who is obese may develop high blood pressure, high cholesterol, and type 2 diabetes.
 These conditions can increase the risk of cardiovascular disease such as heart attack and stroke.
 In addition, older teens who are obese may have an increased risk of death during adulthood.

 Exercise is one of the main tools to fight childhood obesity.
-The National Heart, Lung, and Blood Institute (NHLBI) encourages children of all ages to be physically active.
-If your child is overweight, obese, or even a normal weight, the NHLBI recommends these steps to improve your child's health:
+The US Department of Health and Human Services encourages children of all ages to be physically active.
+If your child is overweight, obese, or even of normal weight, the NHLBI recommends these steps to improve your child's health:

 Examples of different types of physical activity include: